Virtual Bowling

 is a 1995 sports video game developed and published by Athena in Japan for the Virtual Boy.
-In the game, the player participates in a series of bowling tournaments consisting of four 10-frame game matches at various alleys against computer-controlled opponents, in order to obtain a high score and progress further.
+In the game, the player participates in a series of bowling tournaments consisting of four 10-frame matches at various alleys against computer-controlled opponents, in order to obtain a high score and progress further.
 Its gameplay, featuring three modes of play, is viewed from a first-person perspective.

-Virtual Bowling was created by Athena, a defunct Japanese developer known for their bowling games, with producer Sakae Nakamura heading its development.
+Virtual Bowling was created by Athena, a developer known for their bowling games, with producer Sakae Nakamura heading its development.
 The game was reportedly rushed to market amid Nintendo planning to cease support for the Virtual Boy, becoming one of the platform's last official Japanese titles alongside Bandai's SD Gundam Dimension War, and was produced under a very limited run.
 It is considered by gaming journalists as one of the rarest, most valuable and sought-after Virtual Boy titles.

 Virtual Bowling garnered mixed reception from gaming publications since its release; criticism was geared toward the odd physics, lack of multiplayer and unbalanced scoring mechanics, but its sense of realism, playability and use of the Virtual Boy's hardware were commended.
 Retrospective commentary has been more positive, with some considering it one of the best games for the platform, being praised for its 3D visuals, controls, fast-paced tournament mode and use of the system's hardware.
+The game will be added to the Nintendo Classics service at a future date.

 Gameplay

-Virtual Bowling is an arcade-style bowling game similar to World Bowling on Game Boy and Nester's Funky Bowling, where the player participates in one of three modes of play available: Standard, Training and Tournament.
+Virtual Bowling is an arcade-style sports game similar to World Bowling on Game Boy and Nester's Funky Bowling, where the player participates in one of three modes of play available: Standard, Training and Tournament.
 Standard is a quick match mode, where the player attempts to knock 10 pins under 10 frames.
-Training, as the name implies, is a practive mode where the player can place pins at any position before making a shot.
-In the Tournament mode, the player participates in a series of four game matches consisting of 10 frames at various alleys against computer-controlled opponents, in order to obtain a high score and progress further.
+Training, as the name implies, is a practice mode where the player can place pins at any position before making a shot.
+In the Tournament mode, the player participates in a series of four matches consisting of 10 frames at various alleys against computer-controlled opponents, in order to obtain a high score and progress further.
 Prior to starting, the player can input their name and adjust various settings such as the ball's weight, amount of wax to apply at the lane's surface or a dominant arm.

-Gameplay is viewed from a first-person perspective, as the player adjust their position and aim using the left and right d-pads.
+Gameplay is viewed from a first-person perspective; the player adjusts their position and aim using the left and right d-pads.
 Afterwards, the player is presented with spin and power gauges, which determines how the ball will go and how hard the ball is thrown.
 The power gauge is split into two phases, with the first part determining the ball's power, and the player must match a circle spot during the second part to pull off a shot.
-Missing to match the circle spot during the power gauge's second phase causes the ball to veer off the lane.
+However, the ball can veer off the lane if the player fails to match the spot during this second phase.
 Once the ball is released, the camera follows it through the lane before knocking the pins.